daniellebandong/employee-manager-1/Readme.md

-# Employee Manager Login
+# Employee Manager Day 4

-### Setting Up A Basic User Authentication System.
+### /Login Post Route.
-Were going to setup a basic user login form to the dashboard.
+Were going to create a service for the login process to handle the authentication of the users email and password using the users.json file.
-Restrict access to the dashboard.

-### Read files with Node.js
-There are a couple of ways to read files with node.
-The easiest way is to readFileSync().
-This is a blocking script meaning that everything stops until the file is loaded.
+### Login Service
+The login service has to do a couple of tasks.
+It has to read the user.json file data and match the req.body.email and the req.body.password to the user data.
+If there are any errors we have to return an error object to the client.
+If the user email and password are valid credentials then we will redirect the user to the dashboard.html.
+At a later date we will convert the dashboard.html file into a server side ejs template and render the error messages server side and send the ejs template as the response.

 ```js
 const fs = require('fs');
  function getFileContents = (filePath)=> {